awaseem/kami/README.md

 To host your own service you only need a few services:

-- [Basic bolt js Slack app](https://slack.dev/bolt-js/tutorial/getting-started#tokens-and-installing-apps): You can get the slack secret token and signing secret here by following these [instructions](https://slack.dev/bolt-js/tutorial/getting-started#tokens-and-installing-apps).
-You can use `slack.manifest.yml` to create the app, but need to define an URL exposed to the internet for the bot to receive events.
+- [Create Slack app](https://api.slack.com/apps): Create a new slack app, you should use `slack.manifest.yml` to ensure all the proper shortcuts and permissions are set.
+You also need to define an URL exposed to the internet for the bot to receive events (Localhost URLs will not work!).
 - [Upstash](https://upstash.com/): You can create a free account to host data for Kami
 - [Notion app](https://developers.notion.com/): You'll need to create a new notion integration and copy the `Internal Integration Token`
 - [Open AI](https://openai.com/api/): Personal Open AI token